stateright/stateright.github.io/md-src/taming-the-network.md

    tradeoff only impacts performance.
 Still, throughput can be improved by adding a "sliding window" buffer on the server side to minimize dropped messages.
 See if you can implement that.
-3. **Lossless Link**: Another technique for minimizing message loss is to have the client also maintain a buffer of outgoing messages, and the client periodically resends messages that have not been acknowledged by the recipient within a particular timeout period.
+3. **Lossless Link**: One technique for minimizing message loss is to have the client also maintain a buffer of outgoing messages, and the client periodically resends messages that have not been acknowledged by the recipient within a particular timeout period.
 TCP for example does this for